Eschatologue/CM_wiki/docs/class/paladin/glory.md

 ## Level 15: Glorious Defense

 You can turn defense into a sudden strike.
-When you or another creature you can see within 10 feet of you is hit by an attack roll, you can use your Reaction to grant a bonus to the target’s AC against that attack, potentially causing it to miss.
+When you or another creature you can see within 10 feet of you is hit by an attack roll, you can use your Reaction to grant a bonus to the target's AC against that attack, potentially causing it to miss.
 The bonus equals your Charisma modifier (minimum of +1).
-If the attack misses, you can make one weapon attack against the attacker as part of this Reaction, provided the attacker is within your weapon’s range.
+If the attack misses, you can make one weapon attack against the attacker as part of this Reaction, provided the attacker is within your weapon's range.

 You can use this feature a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.